 The following areas illustrate how we navigate this balancing act.

 Note: While OCLC makes every effort to provide consistency in terms of eligibility for both sandbox and production access, the nature of some of our Web services requires or allows for different usage than described here.
 The documentation page for each Web service includes a description of eligibility specific to that service and supersedes this general description.

-We are committed to providing sandbox access to our Web services for anyone, regardless of regardless of his or her role or library/organizational affiliation with the cooperative.
+We are committed to providing sandbox access to our Web services for anyone, regardless of his or her role or library/organizational affiliation with the cooperative.
 While sandbox usage has limitations, it does provide access for those wanting to better understand the nature of OCLC's data assets and to gain experience working with library-related APIs.
 By providing sandbox access to Web services, we hope to encourage innovation and experimentation when working with library data and functionality.

 In most cases, there is no facility for test access to an instiution's production data.
 Sandbox access is associated with a test (or demo) institution and is shared.
 A good understanding of the data and considered test cases will help make sandbox testing more effective.
 Particular caution should be taken the first time Create, Update, or Delete actions are applied to production data.

 Please note that not all Web services and APIs have sandbox access.
 We continue to evaluate ways of supporting test access to representative data sets.

 Production access generally allows for fuller usage of our Web services and is typically available to employees of qualifying institutions at no additional charge for non-commercial use.
 Qualifying institutions are OCLC member libraries that contribute to WorldCat and are visible on WorldCat.org.